dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/preparing-databases.md

 > [!NOTE]
 > Adding code to the `Seed` method is one of many ways that you can insert fixed data into the database.
 An alternative is to add code to the `Up` and `Down` methods of each migration class.
 The `Up` and `Down` methods contain code that implements database changes.
 You'll see examples of them in the [Deploying a Database Update](deploying-a-database-update.md) tutorial.
 >
 > You can also write code that executes SQL statements by using the `Sql` method.
-For example, if you were adding a Budget column to the Department table and wanted to initialize all department budgets to $1,000.00 as part of a migration, you could add the folllowing line of code to the `Up` method for that migration:
+For example, if you were adding a Budget column to the Department table and wanted to initialize all department budgets to $1,000.00 as part of a migration, you could add the following line of code to the `Up` method for that migration:
 >
 > `Sql("UPDATE Department SET Budget = 1000");`